 The group's policy is not to hold material open currency exposures in respect of the banking book.
-Gains or losses on derivatives that have been designated in terms of cash flow hedging relationships are reported directly in equity, with all other gains and losses on derivatives being reported in profit or loss.
+Gains or losses on derivatives that have been designated in terms of cash flow hedging relationships, primarily the cost and quanto stock unit plan hedges are reported directly in equity and recycled to profit or loss at the time of the incurrence of the underlying income statement cashflow or accrual, with all other gains and losses on derivatives being reported in profit or loss.

-ALCO manages strategies for hedging of the group's capital resources where these are denominated in a currency other than USD (non-USD capital resources are immaterial).
-ExCo manages hedging of the group's cost base where the costs are incurred in currencies other than USD, with a view to reducing volatility over a one-year horizon in the group's available financial resources and earnings.
+ExCo manages hedging of the group's capital resources where these are denominated in a currency other than USD (non-USD capital resources are immaterial); and cost base where the costs are incurred in currencies other than USD, with a view to reducing volatility over a one-year planning horizon in the group's available financial resources and earnings.

-In executing these hedging strategies, ExCo and ALCO consider the cost, effectiveness and the accounting impact of the proposed strategies, as well as the economic rationale.
-ExCo and ALCO may delegate the execution of transactions within the scope of this hedging mandate, where appropriate.
+In executing these hedging strategies, there is an approved policy which Exco follow.
+The execution under the policy considers the cost, effectiveness and the accounting impact of the proposed execution, as well as the economic rationale.
+ExCo and ALCO may delegate the execution of transactions within scope of the hedging policy, where appropriate.